CharlyMartin/portfolio/src/data/articles/use-state-initial-value-evaluation/index.md

 }
 ```

-Reading from `localStorage` is a synchronous operation that can be expensive and block the main thread.
-So it would be wise to wrap this operation in a function declaration to avoid calling it on every render, especially since the result of the evaluation is never used past the first render.
+But, reading from `localStorage` is a synchronous operation that can be expensive and block the main thread.
+So, it would be wise to wrap this operation in a function declaration to avoid calling it on every render, especially since the result of the evaluation is never used past the first render.

 ```tsx
 function Component(props) {